 - helping with personal care

-- helping with everyday tasks.
+- · helping with everyday tasks.

 - driving them to hospital

 - giving emotional support.

 Understanding more about cancer could help you support the person you care for.
 Health and social care professionals, including the clinical nurse specialist, are there for you too.
 With permission from the person with cancer, you can ask the healthcare team any questions you might have.
 This includes questions about your caring role.
-We have more information you may find useful in our booklet Looking after someone with cancer (page 108).
+We have more information you may find useful in our booklets Looking after someone with cancer and A guide for young people looking after someone with cancer (see page 108).
 Or you can visit macmillan.org.uk/carers

-Finding out more information about the cancer and treatment (page 30 to 31) can also help you plan ahead.
+Finding out more information about the cancer and treatment (see page 30 to 31) can also help you plan ahead.
 You can think about any extra help that you and the person with cancer might need, during and after treatment.